Parents and Families

 - Balancing academics and relationships

-Parents and families play a critical role in supporting students as they negotiate the academic, social, and emotional transitions of university life.
+Students can manage these challenges — and parents and families play a critical supportive role as they experience the academic, social, and emotional transitions of university life.

 Columbia Health offers many programs and services to support your student: